 How much are you making that you can save an extra $6,000 in one month?!
 And how much were you spending before that?!

 While these articles are fun to read, they’re not always helpful when you’re in a totally different pay bracket.
-When putting away a couple of hundred would be great.
+When putting away a couple of hundred dollars – or even just $50 – would be great.

-In this post, we’re going to take a look at the MAJOR benefits budgeting can bring when trying to save money on a low income – and some must-do tips to start spending less and creating better budget habits now.
+In this post, we’re going to take a look at the MAJOR benefits budgeting can bring when trying to save money on a low income – and the BEST must-do tips I’ve found to start spending less and creating better budget habits now.

 Major Benefits of Budgeting

 If you’re not sure what a budget actually is, it’s this: